sivaramambikasaran/RCS_plotter/README.md

 5) Key in the name of the input file, in our case, it is "RCS_input.txt", without quotes.

-6) You will then prompted to enter the legend,

-	Enter legend:

-7) Key in the legend name you want to, for instance, 'test'.

-8) And thats it.
+6) And thats it.
 The script with now write a tex file named 'RCS_plot.tex' and compile the tex file and if everything goes well, you will have a file named 'RCS_plot.pdf' containing the figure

 <img style="float: right" src="https://github.com/sivaramambikasaran/RCS_plotter/raw/master/RCS_plot.png" />